AIdjIO/WebSocket_demo/README.md

 # WebSocket_demo
-Demo application to learn about websocket
+Demo application to learn about websocket (implemented with NodeJS)